 Third party suppliers: We may need to share your information with data hosting providers or service providers who help us to deliver our services, projects, or fundraising activities and appeals.
 These providers will only act under our instruction and are subject to pre-contract scrutiny and contractual obligations containing strict data protection clauses.

-Right now, we have an agreement with 1 service provider:
+Right now, we have an agreement with a couple of service providers:

 Where legally required: We will comply with requests where disclosure is required by law.
 For example, we may disclose your personal information to the government for tax investigation purposes, or to law enforcement agencies for the prevention and detection of crime.
 We may also share your information with the emergency services if we reasonably think there is a risk of serious harm or abuse to you or someone else.